Garmin Recovery Time

 What Affects the Reading

-Heat and humidity elevate heart rate beyond what the underlying effort alone would produce.
-Because the algorithm uses heart rate as its primary input, sessions completed in hot conditions generate a higher EPOC estimate and therefore a longer Recovery Time than equivalent efforts in cool conditions.
+Heat and humidity elevate heart rate beyond what the underlying effort alone would produce, and wrist-based optical heart rate introduces measurement error that the EPOC calculation inherits.
+Because the algorithm uses heart rate as its primary input, sessions in hot conditions or recorded with an optical sensor during high-cadence intervals generate higher EPOC estimates than equivalent efforts in cool conditions or with a chest strap.

-Activity type matters.
-Cycling and swimming typically generate lower Recovery Time estimates than running at equivalent perceived effort, because those sports place less eccentric load on the body.
+Caffeine, dehydration, and elevated stress all raise exercise heart rate, biasing the estimate upward.
+Activity type also matters: cycling and swimming typically generate lower Recovery Time estimates than running at equivalent perceived effort, because those sports place less eccentric load on the body.
+Recovery Time reflects cardiovascular stress as measured by heart rate; it captures no information about muscle damage from downhill running or prolonged racing.

 How Accurate Is It

 Independent validation of Garmin’s specific Recovery Time implementation is limited.
 The underlying EPOC methodology has a stronger evidence base.
 Firstbeat published a white paper documenting the relationship between heart rate, EPOC, and recovery requirements, which Garmin’s algorithm draws upon.
+Research on EPOC-based recovery models suggests that heart rate alone captures cardiovascular recovery well but underestimates neuromuscular recovery time, particularly after eccentric-dominant exercise such as downhill running or marathon racing.

 Trend reliability — the degree to which the metric accurately distinguishes harder sessions from easier ones within an individual’s training log — is generally considered stronger than absolute accuracy.
 The estimate is more useful as a relative indicator of session demand than as a precise countdown to readiness.